 Dr Richard Sneider is an accomplished entrepreneur, a conservationist and extreme explorer.
 Dr. Sneider is the Chairman of Earthbar LLC, a health supply retail company; he was co-founder of One World Star Holdings International LTD (OSI-a global vertically integrated apparel fashion conglomerate), and its Chief Strategic Officer, overseeing its mergers and acquisitions.
 He is a partner in Papua Diving Resorts in Raja Ampat, and an investor and active participant in the GP Management of Primestor Properties LLC, and an executive producer of feature films and documentaries.

 Dr. Sneider holds degrees in Psychoanalysis and Philosophy and a PhD in Intellectual History from Claremont Graduate School, with a specialty in political ideology and hegemony identifying objectivity in strategy - a tool he has applied in his expeditions, and in business strategic planning; he has participated in conflict resolution negotiations in politically sensitive regions, and has partnered with the United Nations on initiatives.
 Dr. Sneider is a guest lecturer at Harvard Kennedy School Ash Center on Leadership and Conservation and acts as IUCN FFSG Global Chair and Patron of Nature.

 His concern for rainforests, freshwater habitats, and his belief that support for species survival, in concert with human communities, is an essential component of conserving a healthy planet, have prompted him to join the Chairman’s Council of Conservation International, the Board at the Los Angeles Zoo, the ICOA Board of National Geographic and the Board of the Humpty Dumpty Institute.
-Through these organisations, OSI and through his own activities, he actively participates in field projects, biodiversity research and analysis, and funding and advocacy for environmental concerns.
+Through these organisations, IUCN, and through his own activities, Dr. Sneider participates in funding and advocacy for environmental concerns.
 Dr. Sneider participates in a wide array of philanthropic initiatives earning him the 2017 Honoree of the City of Hope prestigious Spirit of Life award, and was recently featured in the book 100 Making a difference.